![]() |

 Facts

-Jeremy was married to actress Kate O'Mara between 1961-76, and was stepfather to Kate's son Dickon (the father was actually actor Ian Cullen, who appeared in The Aztecs).
-Interviewed in 2005 by Kate Harris for the British Library/ University of Sheffield's Theatre Archive Project, Jeremy said: "I'd started Doctor Who, the very first adventure - my claim to fame in Doctor Who, because the people that write to you, you know the sort of anoraks, say 'You were the very first villain in Doctor Who, you know'.
+Jeremy was briefly married to actress Coral Atkins in 1960, and then Kate O'Mara between 1961-76, and was stepfather to Kate's son Dickon (the father was actually actor Ian Cullen, who appeared in The Aztecs).
+Interviewed in 2005 for the British Library/ University of Sheffield's Theatre Archive Project, Jeremy said: "I'd started Doctor Who, the very first adventure.
+My claim to fame in Doctor Who, because the people that write to you - you know, the sort of anoraks, say 'You were the very first villain in Doctor Who, you know'.
 I still get letters these days, and go to conventions and things.
-They're all mad, they're very nice, very sweet, but they're all mad as hatters!"
+They're all mad; they're very nice, very sweet, but they're all mad as hatters!"

 In 2016 Toby Hadoke released his Who's Round interview with Jeremy here.